wjsutton/games_night_viz/3_powering_up.md

 - [Combining Shapes and Map Layers, by CJ Mayes](https://cj-mayes.com/2021/06/26/game-shape-match/)

 **Where can I find shapes and icons?**
-There are many website providing icons to use for non-profit projects
+There are many websites providing icons to use for non-profit projects
 - Some of my favourite sites are [flaticon](https://www.flaticon.com/) and [the noun project](https://thenounproject.com/)
 - Some companies make their icon sets available, perfect if you're theming a viz on that company or its products, e.g. [BBC GEL](https://www.bbc.co.uk/gel/guidelines/iconography)
-- Tools like [Figma](https://www.figma.com/) and [Canva](https://www.canva.com/) allow you to create your own shapes and icons, as well as having plugins to access icon libraries, e.g. [Figma's Iconify Plugin](https://www.figma.com/community/plugin/735098390272716381)
+- Tools like [Figma](https://www.figma.com/) and [Canva](https://www.canva.com/) allow you to create your own shapes and icons, as well as plugins to access icon libraries, e.g. [Figma's Iconify Plugin](https://www.figma.com/community/plugin/735098390272716381)

 ### Task

-Add custom shapes or icons to you next data viz project, either as:
+Add custom shapes or icons to your next data viz project, either as:
 - As marks
 - As buttons
 - As filters